-The Stack Pointer points to the data SRAM Stack area where the Subroutine and Interrupt Stacks are located.
+The Stack Pointer points to the data SRAM stack area where the Subroutine and Interrupt Stacks are located.
 This Stack space in the data SRAM must be defined by the program before any subroutine calls are executed or interrupts are enabled.
 The Stack Pointer must be set to point above \$60.
 The Stack Pointer is decremented by one when data is pushed onto the Stack with the PUSH instruction, and it is decremented by two when the return address is pushed onto the Stack with subroutine call and interrupt.
 The Stack Pointer is incremented by one when data is popped from the Stack with the POP instruction, and it is incremented by two when data is popped from the Stack with return from subroutine RET or return from interrupt RETI.

+Reset and Interrupt Handling

-Reset and InterruptThe ATmega163 provides 17 different interrupt sources.
-These interrupts and the separateHandlingThe ATmega163 provides 17 different interrupt sources.
-These interrupts and the separateBandlingReset Vector, each have a separateProgram Vector in the Program Memoryspace.
-All interrupts are assigned individual enable bits which must be set (one)together with the I-bit in the Status Register in order to enable the interrupt.
+The ATmega163 provides 17 different interrupt sources.
+These interrupts and the separate reset vector, each have a separate program vector in the program memory space.
+All interrupts are assigned individual enable bits which must be set (one) together with the I-bit in the status register in order to enable the interrupt.

-The lowest addresses in the Program Memory space are automatically defined as the Reset and Interrupt Vectors.
+The lowest addresses in the program memory space are automatically defined as the Reset and Interrupt vectors.
 The complete list of vectors is shown in Table 3.
 The list also determines the priority levels of the different interrupts.
 The lower the address the higher is the priority level.
 RESET has the highest priority, and next is INTO - the External Interrupt Request 0, etc.